vjosset/ktdash/docs/api.md

 - `edition` - Filter to return only KillTeams that match the edition.
 Returns both editions if not set.
 Returns Factions with empty KillTeams if they don't have any KillTeams for the requested edition.
   - Values: `kt21` or `kt24`
-- `fa` - FactionID of the faction to return.
-Returns all Factions if not set.
+- `fa` - FactionID of the killteam to return.
 - `kt` - KillteamID of the killteam to return.
-Returns all killteams if not set.

 ### Examples

-`GET /api/faction.php?fa=IMP&edition=kt24`

-Returns all KT2024 KillTeams for the "Imperium" faction

-`GET /api/killteam.php?fa=IMP&kt=AOD`
+- `GET /api/killteam.php?fa=IMP&kt=AOD`

-Returns the requested "Angels Of Death" KillTeam
+  - Returns the requested "Angels Of Death" KillTeam

 # FireTeam